paulonteri/play-game-with-computer-vision/README.md

 ### 2. Identify the valuables in the screenshot

-We need a way to detect a valuable in the game's feed then return its coordinates.
+We need a way to detect a valuable in the game's feed and then return its coordinates.

 `OpenCv`'s **Template Matching** algorithms are perfect for this.

-They are used for searching and finding the location of a template image (like a valuable) in a larger image (like the game's feed).
-It simply slides the template image over the input image (as in 2D convolution) and compares the template and patch of input image under the template image.
+They are used for searching and finding the location of a ***template image*** (like a valuable) in a larger image (like the game's feed).
+It simply slides the template image over the input image (as in 2D convolution) and compares the template and patch of the input image under the template image.
 Several comparison methods are implemented in OpenCV.
 (You can check [docs](https://docs.opencv.org/4.x/d4/dc6/tutorial_py_template_matching.html) for more details).
 We use it in the method: `cv2.matchTemplate(... )`

 To achieve this, I needed the template images.
-I took screenshots by hand then cropped off the cash, star and key:
+I took screenshots by hand and then cropped off the cash, star and key:

 <img width="32" alt="cash" src="https://user-images.githubusercontent.com/45426293/204754890-ee25befa-094d-4dfd-829c-1302165d64e0.png">